HuidaeCho/grass-lfp-deprecated/README.md

 # create a new vector map <lfp> with longest flow paths for all outlet points
 lfp.sh outlets=mp idattr=id drainage=drain output=lfp
 ```

-## TODO

-I plan to rewrite this shell script in Python and make it use a prefix to avoid name conflicts.
-Then, I will commit that Python module to the GRASS GIS repository.